microsoft/reverse-proxy/docs/docfx/articles/load-balancing.md

 YARP ships with the following built-in policies:
 - `First`

-    Select the first destination without considering load.
+    Select the alphabetically first available destination without considering load.
 This is useful for dual destination fail-over systems.
 - `Random`

     Select a destination randomly.